jrburke/cards/README.md

 ## todo

-* do removeCard of 'none' call cardVisible?
-Just remove 'none' option.
-Well, maybe just have an "insertCard" which is like the 'none' behavior.
-Important in the cards.pushDefaultCard() case, where need to slide it in behind card being removed so transition looks nice.
+* Place the animation style in the pushCard call?
 * Also, replace "left" and "right" placement with "before" and "after"? "beforeHistory"
-* check zIndex resetting.
-* Place the animation style in the pushCard call?

 email cleanup: